seng438-winter-2024/seng438-a2-emiko47/seng438-a2-team_number.md

 - **getLength()**: Returns the length of the range.
 - **contains()**: Returns true if the specified value is within the range and false otherwise.

 We'll create three Range objects, one with a negative and positive number, one with two positive numbers, and one with two negative numbers.
-These three instances make up all the distinct partitions needed to test the methods above.
+These three objects cover all the distinct partitions and boundary values needed to test the methods above.
 So we'll have three test cases for all five methods, with each test case using one of the three Range objects to call them.

 Then we'll make a test suite for all five methods in **org.jfree.data.DataUtilities*:
 - **calculateColumnTotal(Values2D data, int column)**: Returns the sum of the values in one column of the supplied data table.